FaithBeam/Sims-1-Complete-Collection-Widescreen-Patcher/README.md

 ## Usage

 1. Download the latest [release](https://github.com/FaithBeam/Sims-1-Complete-Collection-Widescreen-Patcher/releases)
+2. Extract everything from the zip
-2. Run Sims1WidescreenPatcher.exe as administrator
+3. Run Sims1WidescreenPatcher.exe as administrator
-3. Select your Sims.exe
+4. Select your Sims.exe
-4. Enter your preferred resolution
+5. Enter your preferred resolution
-5. Click Patch
+6. Click Patch

 You do not need to touch the Width, Between, and Height pattern text boxes.
 Those are there to offer flexibility in the program's pattern search.